Charlesprevost/Charlesprevost/README.md

-## Hello 👋
+## Hello 👋 I'm Charles !

-As a third-year student in the Digital Media and Web Studies program (BUT MMI) at the University of Rouen, I am learning new technologies and tools to build my professional future.
+Third-year student in the Digital Media and Web Studies program (BUT MMI) at the University of Rouen, I am learning new technologies and tools to build my professional future.

 ## Skills